euroargodev/argopy/AI_POLICY.md

 If you submit a Pull Request that includes AI-generated code, documentation, or
 comments:

-- You must **fully understand** the code you submit, and the context in which it is included inside the global project or **argopy**.
+- You must **fully understand** the code you submit, and the context in which it is included inside the global project or **Argopy**.
 - You must be able to explain the "**why**" behind the implementation during the review process.
 - You are responsible for the long-term maintenance of that code.

 ## The people

-Please keep in mind that argopy is developed and maintained by humans being.
+Please keep in mind that **Argopy** is developed and maintained by humans being.

 It is for us a fundamental aspect of the project that discussions (in issues or PR), even if happenning on github, are made between humans.
-Knowing this, it will be considered impolite to approach the argopy dev community with AI-agent.
+Knowing this, it will be considered impolite to approach the **Argopy** dev community with AI-agent.

 ## Ethics, Ecology & Expertise

-For more than 20 years, Argo program has become a key element in the observation and understanding of climate change, through ocean warming monitoring.
-We like to think that **argopy** is part of that ecosystem, and with that, 2 things to keep in mind when contributing to the developement of **argopy** :
+For more than 20 years, the Argo program has been a key element in the observation and understanding of climate change and its impact on the ocean.
+Argo is incremental in monitoring how the human-driven climate change negatively impact the ocean state and marine life ([check the IPCC special report on ocean](https://www.ipcc.ch/srocc/) or [that brief overview also from the IPCC](https://www.ipcc.ch/report/ar6/wg1/downloads/factsheets/IPCC_AR6_WGI_Sectoral_Fact_Sheet_Marine_Ecosystems_Fisheries.pdf)).
+So, it is of primary and inherent concern to Argo to limit its environmental footprint.

+We like to think that **Argopy** is part of the Argo ecosystem.

+As sustainable software developers, the **Argopy** team aims to better understand the generative AI’s environmental impact, following our preliminary work in [monitoring the carbon footprint of maintaining and developing **Argopy**](https://argopy.readthedocs.io/en/latest/energy.html).
+But very little information are available on the generative AI’s environmental impact and "current GAI models are deployed mainly in carbon-intensive regions" ([Ding et al, 2025](https://doi.org/10.1016/j.xinn.2025.100866)).

+With that, 2 things to keep in mind when contributing to the development of **Argopy** :

-- **Ethics & Ecology** : Knowing the impact of generative AI on CO2 emissions, it seems important to us that we apply a best effort approach regarding the limitation of AI usage in argopy development.
+- **Ethics & Ecology** : Not knowing the - presumably very large - impact of generative AI on CO2 emissions (and use of limited Earth resources), it is important to us that we adopt a conservative and limited approach regarding GAI usage in contributing to **Argopy** in order to limit its environmental footprint.
-- **Expertise** : argopy, as part of a research environment, is not really constrained by time, and has the luxury to evolve at its own pace.
-We believe that keeping a low level of AI-usage allow us to keep a good level of human expertise regarding the procuded code, and hopefully, the associated quality in terms of user assistance.
+- **Expertise** : **Argopy**, as part of a public research infrastructure, has more duty in developing/preserving a technical and scientific expertise for the public good, than participating in the endless race to productivity gain (in the [social acceleration sense](https://en.wikipedia.org/wiki/Social_acceleration), an argument echoing the [slow science](https://en.wikipedia.org/wiki/Slow_science) approach at work within **Argopy**).
+It is thus also important to us that we adopt a conservative and limited approach regarding GAI usage in contributing to **Argopy** to preserve a good level of human expertise regarding the produced code and our associated ability to disseminate our expertise to the end-users.